-Since these commandments were established in the zeitgeist of the Old Testament almost all of human society has changed massively in our attitude about what is right and what is wrong.
+Since our first commandments were established in the zeitgeist of the Old Testament, almost all of human society has changed massively in our attitude about what is right and what is wrong.
 Religion is shaped by intergroup tensions--elites verses commoners, society versus society--formative action also takes place at a more fine grained level.
 If a religious "meme" doesn't find a perch in individual brains, it can't spread from brain to brain and so come to characterize a whole group in the first place.
 And one way for a meme to win a warm reception from a brain is to make it feel better.
 So I sing the praises of religion that evolves in order to better serve humankind.:

 (1) Do not do to others what you would not want them to do to you.